snowtafir/Hits-Count/README.md

 - Thanks to [酒神@Nodeseek](https://www.nodeseek.com/space/9#/general) for technical support and valuable feedback.

-Welcome to submit Pull Request or Issue! 欢迎提交Pull Request或Issue！
+Welcome to submit Pull Request or Issue!